Aquatic plant

+Aquatic plants, also referred to as hydrophytes, are vascular plants and non-vascular plants that have adapted to live in aquatic environments (saltwater or freshwater).
+In lakes, rivers and wetlands, aquatic vegetations provide cover for aquatic animals such as fish, amphibians and aquatic insects, create substrate for benthic invertebrates, produce oxygen via photosynthesis, and serve as food for some herbivorous wildlife.
+Familiar examples of aquatic plants include waterlily, lotus, duckweeds, mosquito fern, floating heart, water milfoils, mare's tail, water lettuce, water hyacinth, and algae.

-Aquatic plants require special adaptations for living submerged in water, or at the water's surface.
+Aquatic plants require special adaptations for prolonged inundation in water, and for floating at the water surface.
 The most common adaptation is the presence of lightweight internal packing cells, aerenchyma, but floating leaves and finely dissected leaves are also common.
-Aquatic plants can only grow in water or in soil that is frequently saturated with water.
-They are therefore a common component of wetlands.
-One of the largest aquatic plants in the world is the Amazon water lily; one of the smallest is the minute duckweed.
-Many small aquatic animals use plants such as duckweed for a home, or for protection from predators.
-Some other familiar examples of aquatic plants include floating heart, water lily, lotus, and water hyacinth.
+Aquatic plants only thrive in water or in soil that is frequently saturated, and are therefore a common component of swamps and marshlands.

-Historically, aquatic plants have been less studied than terrestrial plants.